-The Safe Sports Network was created by NHMI founding member Nick Vailas.
-The need for such a program hit home for him one August day more than 20 years ago.
-Mr. Vailas was standing next to an athletic-looking young man outside a fence watching Manchester Central High School's football tryouts.
+The need for the Safe Sports Network program hit home for one of our founders one August day more than 20 years ago.
+He was standing next to an athletic-looking young man outside a fence watching Manchester Central High School's football tryouts.
 He asked the young man why he wasn’t out there.
 The response to that question ("Because I can't afford the physical.") planted the seed that has become the Safe Sports Network.

 - Our athletic trainers (click here to watch a video about the life-saving difference having athletic trainers at schools can make) have evaluated more than 20,000 athletic injuries in the high schools while only referring ~1,400 to a doctor or emergency room.
 This translates to a significant savings of healthcare dollars for the southern NH communities we serve.